 Each faculty also runs its own orientation programme, as does the International Academic Programmes Office (IAPO).
 For students in residence, there is also a residence orientation programme.

-Faculty orientations include academic advice about courses and programmes, assessment tests and questionnaires, computer training, campus and library tours, as well as introductions to student services like the Careers Service, the Student Wellness Service and AIDS Community Educators (ACEs).
+Faculty orientations include academic advice about courses and programmes, assessment tests and questionnaires, computer training, campus and library tours, as well as introductions to student services like the Careers Service, the Student Wellness Service and Agents of Change Education (ACEs) peer education programme.

 During Orientation Week or "O" Week the more than 80 student clubs and societies also showcase their activities and invite students to join.